-Days 1-2: Fly overnight to Beijing
+Day 1: Fly to Beijing Meals: D

-Meals: D

 On arrival in Beijing Daxing or Beijing Capital Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
 Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel.